 A recent survey by BPM Magazine advises that vendors and consultants fall short in delivering on the promise of BPM systems: Only 41% of the companies surveyed reported their implementation went according to plan.
 It’s taking users longer than expected to finish BPM projects, and once their systems are operating they are still wrestling with ease-of-use and integration issues.

 BPM technology is big business, and there’s a lot of pressure to get started and not “lose out” on the opportunity to be more competitive using “state of the art” technology.
-Dataquest estimated the worldwide BPM technology market in 2002 to be $452.5 million, which grew as much as 20 percent in 2003 to nearly $543 million, and the rapid growth is projected to escalate.
-Gartner predicts the total BPM technology market (including consulting services) will hit $6 billion by 2006.
+It is estimated that worldwide BPM technology market in 2021 to be $50 billion, which grew as much as 20 percent in 2022 to nearly $60 billion, and the rapid growth is projected to escalate.
+It is predicted the total BPM technology market (including consulting services) will hit over $150 billion over the next decade.

 Before companies invest hundreds of thousands or millions of dollars in BPM technology, there are some dangerous landmines that executives should be aware of and at least one major blunder to avoid: Ignoring that substantial operational performance gains are possible as a precursor to, or in lieu of, implementing BPM technology.

-Landmine # 1: Believing that BPM is a Technology Breakthrough
+1 – Believing That BPM Is a Technology Breakthrough

 First, BPM is not a technology, and not a breakthrough.
 But the driving message that BPM is technology-centric seems to be a common view of the pro-BPM collective.
 According to Howard Smith and Peter Fingar in their recent book “Business Process Management – The Third Wave”, BPM is presented as a strategic focus on processes driven by interconnected technologies.
 Their subtitle, “Don’t bridge the business-IT divide: Obliterate it”, sounds loud and clear their definition of BPM as technology enabled management.